 If your event requires any of the following activities to take place, then you must apply for a license as part of a legal requirement for your event.

-TENS can be used to allow licensable activities to be carried out on a one-off or occasional basis.
+TENS can be used to allow licensable activities to be carried out on a one-off or occasional basis from 1 to 7 continuous days.
 These include:

 - The sale / supply of alcohol

 - The performance of live / recorded music

 - The performance of a play / film

 They are appropriate for small-scale events such as community, school, charity and fundraisers where the sale of alcohol, entertainment or the sale of hot food and drink between 11pm - 5am.
 TENs can only be used for events with no more than 499 people in attendance.

 Once submitted, your TEN will need to be passed by licensing to the police and the environmental health service and event organisers must submit TEN’s at least 10 working days before the start date.
 Therefore it is advised that applications are submitted as early as possible.